scmschmidt/trento_checks_for_supportconfig/README.md

 tcsc wanda start
 ```

-To list all the available checks, ruin:
+To list all the available checks, run:
 ```
-tcsc wanda checks [-d|--detail]
+tcsc wanda checks [-d|--details]
 ```

 If you do not need Wanda anymore, you can stop the stack easily:
 ```
 tcsc wanda stop
 ```

 > :construction: It should be easily possible to manage individual Wanda stacks if required.
 The stacks can be named or labeled with the individual tcsc id, like the supportconfig containers.